Environmental Health

 Q: How long is my permit valid?

-The Cottage Food Operator’s Permit is valid for 2 years.
+The Cottage Food Operator’s Permit is valid for two (2) years.

-Q: Is the permit transferrable from one address to another?
+Q: Is the permit transferable from one address to another?

-Q: Will my home kitchen be inspected by the NJ State?
+Q: Will my home kitchen receive an inspection?

-The home kitchens are not inspected by the Department of Health.
-However, if the Department receives notice that the Cottage Food Operator is preparing TCS food at a private residence, the Department may investigate.
+Home kitchens are not inspected by the Department of Health.
+However, if the Department receives notice that a Cottage Food Operator is preparing TCS food at a private residence, the Department may investigate.
 In the event of a foodborne illness outbreak, the Department or local health authority may act to prevent an immediate and serious threat to human life or health.

-Q: How can I add products to my existing permit?
+Q: How do I add products to my existing permit?

 Q: Who should I contact if I have additional questions?

-You may contact the Cottage Food Operators project at (609) 913-5099 or email cfo@doh.nj.gov with any questions.
+You may contact the Cottage Food Operators project at cfo@doh.nj.gov with any questions.

 Top ^